stereolabs/zed-ros2-examples/tutorials/zed_robot_integration/README.md

   <xacro:zed_camera name="$(arg camera_name_2)" model="$(arg camera_model_2)" />
 ```

-Here you can notice the power of `xacro`: we are able to add more ZED Cameras with a simple line of code for each of them.
-We only need to define the values of two parameters, the **unique** name that allows to distinguish each camera, and the camera model to correctly define its links and joints.
+Here you can notice the power of `xacro`: we can add ZED Cameras with a simple line of code for every camera of the setup.
+We only need to define the values of two parameters, the **unique** name that allows us to distinguish each camera, and the camera model to correctly define its links and joints.

 ### Add the joints to the URDF to place the ZED Cameras on the Robot

-We must now add the joints to connect each camera to the model of the robot.
+We must now add the required joints to connect each camera to the model of the robot.

-We consider the camera #1 as the main camera, we must handle this camera in the same way we do in a mono-camera configuration: if `use_zed_localization` is enabled, the link `<camera_name_1>_camera_link` is the reference frame for the robot localization:
+We consider the camera #1 as the main camera, we must handle this camera in the same way we must do in a mono-camera configuration: if `use_zed_localization` is enabled, the link `<camera_name_1>_camera_link` is the reference frame for the robot localization.

 ```xml
 <xacro:if value="$(arg use_zed_localization)">